-We all knows about Windows Phone 8.1 and it’s upcoming features from several sources like @evleaks, The Verge, GsmArena etc. I also published about this update earlier.
-Those are just rumour now Windows officially unveiled the details about the upcoming update.
-Here below are the full list of upcoming features…
+We all know about Windows Phone 8.1 and it’s upcoming features from several sources like @evleaks, The Verge, GsmArena etc. I had also published about this update earlier.
+Those informations were unofficial but now Windows officially unveiled the details about the upcoming update.
+Here below is the full list of upcoming features.

-Windows Phone 8.1 brings its own virtual personal assistant called Cortana.
-With Android having Google Now and Apple boasting Siri, it was about time Microsoft also joined the native personal assistant to Windows Phone.
+Windows Phone 8.1 introducing its own virtual personal assistant or AI called Cortana.
+The Cortana will be the Microsoft’s answer for Siri and Google Now.
 The Bing-powered Cortana plays an important role in WP 8.1 letting you set reminders, calendar events, call people, give you information about places you have or plan to visit.
-She also knows sports, gives weather info and basically everything you would expect from a virtual assistant.
-She’s going to be accessible through the Search key and features advanced voice recognition.
-This allows you to ask Cortana to search the web as well.
-Cortana is also able to feed you custom notifications based on your personal information and usage data, should you allow it, much like Google Now.
-At launch, Bing and Foursquare are going to be feeding Cortana with information for places and events, but more online services will follow soon.
+Cortana also knows sports, gives weather info and basically everything you would expect from a virtual assistant.
+The Microsoft AI Cortana is also able to feed you custom notifications based on your personal information and usage data, should you allow it, much like Google Now.

 There’s also an InPrivate mode enabling incognito browsing.
 It doesn’t make you invisible on the web, but rather disable history storing and cookie information is deleted once an incognito tab is closed.